-You pay a yearly membership fee, and then you will purchase textbooks and some course resources on your own.
+You pay a yearly membership fee, and then you will purchase books and some course resources on your own.
 Memberships are tied to a school calendar with three terms per year.
-You need one membership to cover your entire family, and this gives you access to material for all levels for all three terms.
+You only need one membership to cover your entire family, and this gives you access to material for all levels for all three terms.
 The Alveary is designed to be a comprehensive program, but you can select only a few courses if you wish to.
 The membership fee remains the same either way.
 You can enroll as early as March for the following school year, but all memberships expire on June 30 of the next year.
 (You can print out materials in advance of the expiration date if you need to continue work past June.)

 Charlotte Mason’s Alveary faithfully reflects Charlotte Mason’s philosophy of education in both its selection of courses and its methodology.
 For instance, it includes the use of copywork and narration, and it incorporates life skills, singing, handicrafts, and foreign languages─subjects not always taught in the elementary grades.
 There is also an expectation that students will spend some time outdoors each day, including time for nature walks and observation.
 The program also includes Christian content.

 The Alveary’s main subject areas are architecture, art, Bible, citizenship, English, geography, history, Latin, life skills, literature, mathematics, modern languages, movement, music, and science.
 Members can either follow a preset program or choose from a selection of courses, although the exact same courses are not offered every year.
-History, in particular cycles through different historical eras each year.
+History, in particular, cycles through different historical eras each year.

 Many courses can be used with children at more than one grade level.
 Appropriate grade levels for each course are listed in the catalog.
 Parents are encouraged to teach children together whenever possible if they are close in their learning levels.